SeanK1191/people-creator/README.md

 ## Back End

+I have published the back end to an Azure Web App for ease of use so if you don't want to run this locally you can visit [here](https://tech-test.azurewebsites.net/Help) and that should show what you can do.

 Back-end should be set up first.

 Open the Tech-Test solution in the backend folder in visual studio.